SansGuidon/bookmarks/PRINCIPLES.md

 * Transparency forces authenticity and honesty
 * Participative communities are more open to change
 * Open standards provide business agility
+* With more eyes, all typos are shallow